 Even after the election, Fidesz kept immigration on the agenda, but took a direction into a more positive frame.
-In November 2018, they launched the National Consultation on Families "with the first question being: 'Do you agree that the population decline should be tackled not by immigration but by stronger support for families?'
-Based on the results, the government promised to implement a system with further increased subsidies designed to boost Hungarian demographics in the long-run."
+In November 2018, they launched the National Consultation on Families where the first question was: 'Do you agree that the population decline should be tackled not by immigration but by stronger support for families?'.
 (Várnagy, 2019, p.
 130)